-If the glimpse of a dirt path fading into the woods excites you, if scenic vistas of the Blue Ridge or the solitude of a silent wilderness lift your heart, then we hope you visited the Shenandoah Valley on June 3rd, 2017 –National Trails Day—to explore some of the Valley’s unforgettable hiking trails.
-And even if you missed that day, the trails are still there.
+If the glimpse of a dirt path fading into the woods excites you, if scenic vistas of the Blue Ridge or the solitude of a silent wilderness lift your heart, then we hope you visit the Shenandoah Valley on June 3rd, 2017 –National Trails Day—to explore some of the Valley’s unforgettable hiking trails.
+And even if you miss that day, the trails are still there.

 While a list of “must-do” hikes in the Shenandoah Valley might draw agreement from as much as one percent of outdoor enthusiasts, we believe the following six ought to at least be high on anyone’s hiking priorities.

 Starting from the north end of the Valley: